netlob/tijdvorm/readme.md

 ## how to run

-1. install deps (for >2022 frame models use this pip git by @NickWaterton, otherwise use "samsungtvws")
+1. install deps (for >2022 frame models use this pip git by @NickWaterton, otherwise use the regular "samsungtvws")

 ```bash
 pip install "git+https://github.com/NickWaterton/samsung-tv-ws-api.git#egg=samsungtvws[async,encrypted]" playwright asyncio PIL requests logging &&
 playwright install chromium --with-deps
 ```

-2. configure your tv ip and optionally the weatherapi location
+2. configure the script to use your tv's ip and optionally the weatherapi location note that your TV must be on the same exact network as this host, VLANs are not allowed by samsung also note the `DELETE_OLD_ART` parameter, which will make sure the TV doesnt get overloaded with art images which are never deleted (by default 1 image every minute)
 3. run `python main.py`